 Manage Azure Active Directory identities

-- monitor privileged access for Azure AD Privileged Identity Management (PIM)
+- Configure Azure AD Privileged Identity Management (PIM)

 - Conditional Access

 - Manage user settings for Azure Multi-Factor Authentication

 - Change your two-factor verification method and settings

 - Configure access reviews

 - Integrate single sign-on (SSO) and multiple identity providers for authentication

 - Create App Registration

 - Manage API permission to Azure subscriptions and resources